ethanhuang13/NSAttributedStringBuilder/README.md

 You can clone the [repo](https://github.com/ethanhuang13/NSAttributedStringBuilder) and open ***/SwiftUISampleApp/AttributedTextSample.xcodeproj***.
 The sample uses `UITextView`, you can also use `UILabel` or `NSTextView`.

 ## TODO
-* Tests pass for image attachment
+* Better tests for image attachment

 ## Known Issue
 * `NSAttributedString` does not support link color, therefore `Link` component with a `.color()` modifier has no effect.
 Alternatively you need to specify in `UITextView.linkTextAttributes` or `.tintColor`.